anttihaap/distributed-backup-system/REPORT.md

 ### Consistency and synchronization

 To ensure the consistency of the overlay network, the nodelists are updated frequently.
-Contracts are ping'ed and enforced from time to time.
+Contracts are pinged and enforced from time to time.

 ### Fault tolerance and recovery